Home

 Agility training for dogs has become very popular whether it’s for competition or just for enjoying backyard agility exercises.

 In competition, the dog races through an obstacle course to win.
-It requires a lot of time and dedication; not to mention teamwork between you and your dog.
-Your dog should already be proficient at obedience skills before attempting competitive agility training for dogs.
+It requires a lot of time and dedication; not to mention teamwork between you and your pup.
+It's helpful to already be proficient at obedience skills before attempting competitive agility training for dogs.

 Backyard agility training isn’t so much a race against the clock or another dog, as much as it’s a way to bond, provide exercise, and have fun together.